-- 4.4 To receive and record the decisions of RPL Panels and, in accordance with relevant regulations and procedures, the award of credit exemption and/or transfer against any modules and programmes assigned to the Assessment Board. - 4.5 To make progression, award and academic standing decisions for those candidates continuing on programmes assigned to the Assessment Board. - 4.6 To determine the interim and/or final award and classification (where applicable) for those candidates who are assigned to the Assessment Board. - 4.7 To keep under review the comparability of assessment results, progression, award, classification and academic standing outcomes for those modules and programmes assigned to the Assessment Board and to take and/or seek such action as the Assessment Board sees fit to address any resultant issues.
+- 4.4 To receive and record the decisions of RPL Panels and, in accordance with relevant regulations and procedures, the award of credit exemption and/or transfer against any modules and programmes assigned to the Assessment Board. - 4.5 To make progression, academic standing decisions for those candidates continuing on programmes assigned to the Assessment Board. - 4.6 To determine the interim and/or final award and classification (where applicable) for those candidates who are assigned to the Assessment Board. - 4.7 To keep under review the comparability of assessment results, progression, award, classification and academic standing outcomes for those modules and programmes assigned to the Assessment Board and to take and/or seek such action as the Assessment Board sees fit to address any resultant issues. - 4.8 To consider appeals against decisions of the Assessment Board according to the regulations and procedures for academic appeals.